-Welcome to the next installment in our series on IoT device management, featuring Digi Remote Manager® (DRM).
-In the
+Welcome to the next installment in our series on IoT device management, featuring Digi Remote Manager® (Digi RM).
+In the first post

-in this series, we talked about the range of capabilities of DRM, including the ability to monitor and control distributed IoT devices, gain visibility into your device network, proactively manage your entire deployment, and manage your edge compute application logic.
+in this series, we talked about the range of capabilities of Digi RM, including the ability to monitor and control distributed IoT devices, gain visibility into your device network, proactively manage your entire deployment, and manage your edge compute application logic.

-In this post, we will cover some of the key functionality of DRM including another key feature, which is the ability to use DRM to integrate your device deployment with third party services such as Amazon Web Services, Microsoft Azure, ThingLogix and Google Cloud.
+In this post, we will cover some of the key functionality of Digi RM including another key feature, which is the ability to use Digi RM to integrate your device deployment with third party services such as Amazon Web Services, Microsoft Azure, ThingLogix and Google Cloud.

 For discussion purposes, it helps to illustrate the entire ecosystem of hardware, software and middleware as the IoT stack.
 Digi Remote Manager touches or integrates with almost every layer in some fashion.